What are ‘Acts of God’ and when are they covered?

 If your state does not recognize “proximate cause” as a contributing factor, then you would have to rely on flood insurance to cover your damage, even though it was initially started by a volcanic eruption.

 Some insurers have exceptions for floods, storms, or other factors depending on where you live.
 Drivers in coastal regions and high-risk storm areas may have to buy extra insurance for these types of disasters.
 Drivers in midwestern states may have to purchase extra coverage for tornadoes or hail damage, as well.
-As always, check with your insurance company and read your policy to make sure you’re fully covered.
+As always, check with your insurance company about Acts of God insurance and read your policy to make sure you’re fully covered.